15 Reasons Video Marketing Is A Must

 1. Telling your story with video humanizes your brand.

-People are aching for that connection with others, and they do business with organizations they believe in.
+People look at this site and are aching for that connection with others, and they do business with organizations they believe in.
 Tanya Smith, Video Content Strategist predicts that brands that use more interactive, snack-sized videos to share stories and show value and impact will have a much shorter sales cycles than those that don’t.
 Video storytelling brings your brand and its stories to life and builds loyalty between customers or clients and the organizations they support.

 2. Video is not a one-and-done strategy.

-In 2020, brands that saw the best marketing Return On Investment (ROI) used video consistently and across various social platforms.
+In 2020, brands that saw the best marketing Return On Investment (ROI) from kitchen remodel marketing which had used video consistently and across various social platforms, apart from the services at https://digitalengage.net/.
 Sally Sargood, Chief Video Officer / Animoto says, “We’re going to see an influx of videos on social media at the start of 2021, so standing out will mean creating a strategy for continuous video creation early in the year, and setting specific goals for each month to stay on task.”
 We couldn’t agree more.
 Give your online viewers content that keeps them coming back for more.

 3. Simple gets traction.